-Long-lived assets of the Company are reviewed when changes in circumstances suggest their carrying value has become impaired.
+Long-lived assets of the Company are reviewed for possible impairment whenever changes in circumstances or events indicate their carrying value may not be recoverable.
 Management considers an asset to be impaired if the carrying value exceeds the estimated undiscounted future projected cash flows resulting from the use of the asset and its eventual disposition.
 If impairment is deemed to exist, the assets will be written down to fair value.
 Fair value is generally determined using a discounted cash flow analysis.